chrisrink10/luadb/README.md

 * Generate MinGW Makefiles with CMake GUI.
 * Open `cmd` to the project build location specified in CMake.
 * Type `mingw32-make`.
-* There may be a few warnings, but LuaDB should compile.

 ## Configuration
 LuaDB environment configuration is specified via configuration files